infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ## 3. Installing and importing the library

-TypeORM is installed as a node nodule with `npm install`, whereas Photon.js is generated by the Prisma engine.
-When you run `prisma2 generate`, this will read the `generator` definition in your Prisma schema:
+TypeORM is installed as a [node nodule](https://www.npmjs.com/package/typeorm) with `npm install`, whereas Photon.js is generated by the Prisma engine.
+When you run the `prisma2 generate` command, this reads the `generator` definition in your Prisma schema:

 ```ts
 generator photon {
   provider = "photonjs"
 }
 ```
-and generate a .js client.
+and generate a Photon.js client.
 A `photon` directory is generated inside `node_modules/@generated`:

 ```
 ├── node_modules